Joker9090/Pokedex/README.md

 - Save Local Data in session Storage
 - shimmers on loading
 - infinite scroll or pagination
+- form validations in create

 ## Learn More

-- Time-Spent = 14 hours
+- Time-Spent = 16 hours
 - Time-Spent-pretends = 12 hours